platformio/platformio-docs/en/stable/_sources/faq/install-python.rst.txt

 --------------------------

-:ref:`piocore` is written in `Python <https://www.python.org/downloads/>`_ that is installed by default on the all popular OS except Windows.
+:ref:`piocore` is written in `Python <https://www.python.org/downloads/>`_ that is installed by default on all the popular OSs except Windows.

 Please navigate to official website and `Download the latest Python <https://www.python.org/downloads/>`_ and install it.
 Please **READ NOTES BELOW**.

+:Linux:
+  Most linux distributions will include a Python installation already.
+You may need to ensure that the Python Virtual Environment is installed.

+  Debian/Ubuntu derivatives have this package in Apt as ``python3-venv``.

+  ``sudo apt install python3-venv`` should be all that is required.

+  For more details, please check the `platformio-core-installer/issues/85 <https://github.com/platformio/platformio-core-installer/issues/85>`__.

 :macOS:
   Please read the "Important Information" displayed during installation for information